candidtim/f2-commander/README.md

      - [ ] ... on the nearest entry after delete or move

 Known bugs to fix:

- - File list footer (subtitles) are not visible

  - Restore the "show hidden files" state when switching back to the file list after having used a different panel type.